Kosančićev Venac: Park of the Non-Aligned Countries

 The southernmost section of the neighborhood is occupied by the Park of the Non-Aligned Countries.
 It is located on the plateau above the beginning section of the Branko's bridge.
-Main feature in the park is the 27 meters high white obelisk.
+A main feature in the park is the 27-meters high white obelisk.
 It was part of the project which included four temporary installations to mark the First Summit of the Non-Aligned Movement, held in Belgrade in September 1961.
-The obelisk was part of the project which included four temporary installations which were built for the event, other three being another obelisk at the Square of Marx and Engels, triumphal arch in Mostar and triangle "peace-independence-equality" at Topčiderska Zvezda.
+The obelisk was part of the project which included four temporary installations which were built for the event, the other three being another obelisk at the Square of Marx and Engels, the triumphal arch in Mostar and the triangle "peace-independence-equality" at Topčiderska Zvezda.

-Unlike other three installations, which were made of steel tubes, a different technique was used for the obelisk.
+Unlike the other three installations, which were made of steel tubes, a different technique was used for the obelisk.
 Projected by Dušan Milenković, it consists of two triangular power line columns welded together, and was placed as a temporary solution which was supposed to be replaced by the real monument.
 Architect Svetislav Ličina proposed its location.
 However, it was never replaced nor dismantled, while the other three installations were taken apart after the conference.

 The obelisk was officially unveiled on 1 September 1961.
-For the Ninth Summit of the Non-Aligned Movement, which was again held in Belgrade, the obelisk was renovated in 1989, and was given its present appearance, which includes the City of Belgrade's coat of arms embellishment.
-Being white, there is a constants battle between the city's communal services who clean it and the vandals who spoil it with the graffiti.
+For the Ninth Summit of the Non-Aligned Movement which was again held in Belgrade, the obelisk was renovated in 1989 and was given its present appearance, which includes the City of Belgrade's coat of arms embellishment.
+Being white, there is a constant battle between the city's communal services who clean it and people who vandalize it with graffiti.
 In 2005, the obelisk was covered with a gigantic condom replica as part of the anti-HIV monthly campaign.
-As the permit wasn't obtained by the authorities, it was quickly removed.
+As a permit wasn't obtained by the authorities, it was quickly removed.

-In February 2021 it was announced that the 5-storey (10 semi-levels) underground garage will be built below the park, a new cultural venue will be built in the park, while the remaining part of the park will be regreened.
-The garage will have 384 lots and the obelisk will be on top of it.
+In February 2021, it was announced that the five-story (ten semi-levels) underground garage would be built below the park, a new cultural venue would be built in the park, while the remaining part of the park would be regreened.
+The garage would have 384 lots and the obelisk would be on top of it.
 Small square and plateau are also planned in the park.
-In July 2020, it was announced that the obelisk will be renovated before its 60th anniversary, on 1 September 2021 (finished by 6 October), though the planned works on other parts of park may not start before 2022.
+In July 2020, it was announced that the obelisk would be renovated before its 60th anniversary on 1 September 2021 (finished by 6 October), though the planned works on other parts of the park may not start before 2022.